Everyone Hates Elon

 Everyone Hates Elon is a British political campaign group.
 The group formed in 2025 to voice opposition to businessman and US presidential advisor Elon Musk, citing his behaviour in the Department of Government Efficiency, his statements about British politics, and promotion of disinformation.
-The group creates humorous parody advertisements and viral social media campaigns to communicate their critiques of Musk and other billionaires.
+The group creates parody advertisements and viral social media campaigns to communicate their critiques of Musk and other billionaires.
 Their activities have included distributing posters criticising Musk and Jeff Bezos, as well as establishing a fundraising campaign in support of "causes [Musk] hates".
 The group also organised an interactive protest event where participants were invited to destroy a Tesla Model S to raise money for food banks.

 Background

 Everyone Hates Elon formed in early 2025 in response to Musk's interest in British affairs, including his support for far-right activist and anti-Islam campaigner Tommy Robinson, as well as Musk's salute—interpreted by many as a Nazi salute—at the second inauguration of Donald Trump.
 The group began as a "ranty group chat" among a small group of friends, and is currently made up of "just a handful of people", with members choosing to remain anonymous.
 They told The Hollywood Reporter that they were working to "piss off Elon Musk one small action at a time", and that their campaigns targeting Tesla were intended to encourage the public to express their opposition to Musk by withdrawing their support from the company, which is the main source of Musk's wealth.
 In an interview with Anna Russell for The New Yorker, Everyone Hates Elon founders described their strategy of using memorable, humorous slogans to combat the catchy political messaging used by the far-right; they explained, "We can't outspend [Musk] ... but we know that we're funnier than him.
 He's definitely not funny."
 They also described their confusion as to Musk's motives for becoming involved in UK politics; Russell noted that a 2025 YouGov poll, which reported that eighty percent of British people had unfavourable opinions of Elon Musk, indicates that the group's "dislike" of the billionaire is shared by a majority of the UK public.